Okantah, The MKE Poet

 I write because poetry and music are the weapons I have chosen to wield in this war, not only for the souls of our people, but for all humanity as well.
 I write because, "word sounds have power!"

-He has performed as Griot for the Iroko African Drum & Dance Society, and, in collaborations with the Cavani String Quartet, as well as with Vince Robinson and the Jazz Poets.
+He has performed as Griot for the Iroko African Drum & Dance Society, and, as a guest artist with the Cavani String Quartet, as well as with Vince Robinson and the Jazz Poets.
 For more information, visit www.mkepoet1.com.